SAR (Synthetic Aperture Radar)-Lupe Constellation

 • Use of a parabolic SAR reflector antenna of size: 3.3 m x 2.7 m.
 The choice of using a single beam offset reflector antenna instead of an active beam-steering antenna represented a major cost saving in the development of the instrument.
 SAR-Lupe uses a single beam offset reflector antenna and a TWT (Travelling Wave Tube) based transmitter, illuminated by a feed horn on a deployable boom.
 The highly efficient TWT and a low-loss high-gain antenna are providing good power potential for radar with efficient DC power utilization.
 20) 21)

-Prior to an image acquisition, the satellite rolls in an appropriate position and stabilizes its attitude.
+Prior to image acquisition, the satellite rolls in an appropriate position and stabilizes its attitude.
 Then, the SAR image is acquired.
 After that, the satellite rolls back into its standby attitude and continues to load its batteries preparing itself for the next SAR image acquisition.

 • System response time: < 36 hours